onify/citizen-infra/README.md

 ```

 # Dry-run
-This will only output all the yaml without applying it
+This will only output all the yaml without applying it.
+It will use --dry-run=client so it will not verify manifest against server.

 ```./onify-citizen.sh --keyfile=keyfile.json --namespace=onify-citizen-acme --dry-run=true --client_instance=test --adminPassword="somePasswordWithDigits@SpecialChars" --domain=example.org --initialLicense="SOMELICENSE"```